 100-N. Program Review and Reporting

-The Code Enforcement Officer shall annually monthly submit to the Town Board a written report and summary of all business conducted by the Code Enforcement Officer, including a report and summary of all transactions and activities described in Section 100-M., Record Keeping, of this Zoning Law and a report and summary of all appeals or litigation pending or concluded.
+The Code Enforcement Officer shall monthly submit to the Town Board a written report and summary of all business conducted by the Code Enforcement Officer, including a report and summary of all transactions and activities described in Section 100-M., Record Keeping, of this Zoning Law and a report and summary of all appeals or litigation pending or concluded.

 The Code Enforcement Officer shall annually submit to the Secretary of State, on behalf of the Town, on a form prescribed by the Secretary of State, a report of the activities of this Town relative to administration and enforcement of the Uniform Code.